WhiteHatInspector/emailGuesser/README.md

 ```

 ## Usage
 The script will search for potential e-mail addresses of a target according to inputs given by the user.
-It will try "guessing" potential e-mail addresses of the target by using the most common formats used in e-mail addresses (e.g. jsmith@gmail.com).
+It will try "guessing" potential e-mail addresses of the target by using the most common formats used in e-mail addresses (e.g. jsmith@domain or j.smith@domain).

 The script asks for the following user inputs (mandatory inputs are marked with asterisk):
 ```